-The following study is a joint effort and proof of team working culture.
-The dissertation serves as an enquiry into the degree of adoption, penetration and permeation of soft skills into modern ship management practices, especially those related to the Tanker Management Self Assessment (TMSA) programme.
+This dissertation serves as an enquiry into the degree of adoption, penetration, and permeation of soft skills into modern ship management practices, especially those related to the Tanker Management Self-Assessment (TMSA) programme.

-The work came into being during the final semester of our studies in the M. Sc. in Shipping Management at the University of Piraeus.
-I was individually suggested to take part in this graduate thesis by the programme's and department's head, Mr Angelos Pantouvakis, to whom I express my deepest appreciation and extend the inmost gratitude for offering me this opportunity and supporting all efforts throughout this period.
+This thesis came into being during the final semester of the M. Sc. in Shipping Management at the University of Piraeus.
+The opportunity to work on this subject was brought to my attention by Mr Angelos Pantouvakis, to whom I express my deepest appreciation and extend my inmost gratitude.
 His insights, academic advice and analytical prowess brought this thesis into fruition.

-I am also grateful to Mr Pantouvakis for bringing us in contact with Capt.
+I am also grateful to Mr Pantouvakis for bringing me in contact with Capt.
 Dimitrios Mattheou, CEO and Managing Director of Arcadia Shipmanagement Co Ltd and Aegean Bulk Co Inc, Chairman of the Green Award Foundation and Chairman of INTERTANKO.
-I would like to, thank Capt.
-Mattheou for sharing his comments, ideas and experiences and for actively participating in the drafting and making of this dissertation.
+He was keen to share his comments, ideas, and experiences and actively participated in the drafting and making of this dissertation.

-I was surprised by the way Capt.
-Mattheou pledged his curiosity and inquisitive nature to this cause, and thank him for taking time out of his busy schedule to proofread the content.
-I also appreciate his assistance in helping me bridge the gap between the theory of soft skills and their practice, onboard ships as well as onshore.
+On a more personal level, I was surprised and motivated by the way that Capt.
+Mattheou pledged his curiosity and inquisitive nature to the cause, and I thank him for taking time out of his busy schedule to proofread the content that you are about to read.
+I would also like to acknowledge his assistance in helping bridge the gap between the theory of soft skills and their practice, onboard ships as well as onshore.
 His input was instrumental in completing this work.
 It was an honour, but foremost a pleasure, working with him.